Posted by Richard G. on Apr 4th 2024

 To carry passengers, three takeoffs and landings every 90 days are necessary.

-To carry passengers at night without using your commercial privileges (between the hours of civil sunset and civil sunrise), you’ll need three takeoffs and landings to a full stop every 90 days.
+To carry passengers at night (between the hours of civil sunset and civil sunrise), you’ll need three takeoffs and landings to a full stop every 90 days.

 You will also need an instrument rating to take passengers outside of 50 nautical miles or to fly passengers at night for hire.

-Carrying a CPL will allow you to carry passengers for hire.
+Carrying a CPL will allow you to carry passengers for hire on unscheduled air carriers.
+To fly for the airlines, a different license called Airline Transport Pilot license is required which we talk about here.
 Welcome to the world of professional aviation!
 With your CPL in hand, you can officially begin your career as a pilot.

 For most people who are professionally oriented, they would have their Private and Instrument Ratings/Certificates, and after their Commercial Certificate, they would work on their CFI (Certified Flight Instructor) Certificate.
 This is typically a pilot’s first flying job, and would enable them to teach, log hours (which are critical for an eventual airline job) and eventually work on their ATP (Airline Transport Pilot) Certificate.